-More than two in five employees and owners involved in hiring would consider hiring candidates for a senior role as part of a job share, according to research by Timewise.
+More than two in five employees and owners involved in hiring would consider hiring candidates for a senior role as part of a job share.

 The organisation says that, for the first time, the list includes a record number of senior job shares from a diverse range of industries not traditionally open to part time and job share arrangements, including the Green Party (of England and Wales), the Ministry of Defence, the Home Office, Age UK, Lloyds Banking Group and the Guardian Media Group.